Grammy Awards show television audience dips to 18.7 million

-(Reuters) - The television audience for the annual Grammy Awards show dipped to 18.7 million viewers, ViacomCBS’s broadcaster CBS said on Monday.
+(Reuters) - The television audience for the annual Grammy Awards show dipped to 18.7 million viewers, a 6% drop from 2019, ViacomCBS’s broadcaster CBS said on Monday.

 Sunday’s 3-1/2 hour live show from Los Angeles saw teen sensation Billie Eilish sweep all four top awards - album, song record of the year and best new artist, becoming the first woman to do so.